Pico De Gallo- Coriander Free!

 My second piece of advice is to make sure you let it rest before eating.
 The flavours of the fresh salsa will come out with resting, so give it at least half an hour before you dig in.

 Pico de gallo can be used anywhere you would normally use salsa.
 To enjoy it really simply, just dive in with some tortilla chips!
 Finish of your nachos with a good few spoonfuls, or use it to top off some spicy tacos.

-I love to put this in my Mexican Buddha bowl along with spicy fajita veg, beans and corn, and coriander and lime quinoa.
+I love to put this in my Mexican Buddha bowl along with spicy fajita veg, beans and corn, and coriander and lime quinoa, or on top of some vegan fish tacos.
 It’s also the perfect addition to a tofu breakfast burrito for an on the go breakfast.